 Analyzing skills gaps shows you whether employees have the skills to meet your company’s needs now and in the future.
 When you can see the difference between the current competencies of your workforce and the skills they’ll need to take your business forward, your HR and L&D teams can pinpoint priority training needs.

-Knowing your skills gaps means you can also support proactive talent development, ensuring that your people are equipped with the skills they need to meet future challenges.
+Knowing your skill gaps enables you to support proactive talent development.
+Ensure your people are equipped with the skills they need to meet future challenges.

 If you’re using software like a learning management system (LMS) to manage your L&D programs, you can easily capture immediate feedback from your employees.
 Did they find the content relevant and useful?
 Did they like the course format, or do you need to explore other delivery methods?

-High satisfaction scores indicate that employees are satisfied with courses and delivery, and consistent feedback gives you information about where you can make things better.
-When you keep a close eye on L&D feedback, you can ensure your programs are always engaging and meeting the learning needs of your people.
+High satisfaction scores indicate that employees are happy with course content and delivery, and consistent feedback gives you valuable insight into where you can make improvements.
+Monitoring employee input helps you keep courses engaging and aligned with your people’s learning needs — an essential part of improving L&D programs over time.

 10. Turnover Rates Post-Training